• Skip to primary navigation

 • Using your hands, gently combine all of the ingredients, mixing them just until combined (but being careful not to over-mix).

-• Use a 1 tablespoon measuring spoon to scoop up one heaping spoonful of the meatball mixture at a time and then roll it into a ball.
+• Use a 1 Tbsp measuring spoon to scoop up one heaping spoonful of the meatball mixture at a time and then roll it into a ball.
 (Don’t worry if they aren’t all perfect balls, but try to make them uniform in size so they cook evenly.)

 • Line up the meatballs on the prepared pan as you make them.
 (At this point, you can cover and refrigerate the meatballs to cook them later if you’d like.